AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/toast-progress-bar.md

     data.Values["progressValueString"] = "18/26 songs";

-    // Update the existing notification's data by using tag/group ToastNotificationManager.CreateToastNotifier().Update(data, tag, group);
+    // Update the existing notification's data by using tag/group ToastNotificationManagerCompat.CreateToastNotifier().Update(data, tag, group);
 }
 ```

 Using the **Update** method rather than replacing the entire toast also ensures that the toast notification stays in the same position in Action Center and doesn't move up or down.
 It would be quite confusing to the user if the toast kept jumping to the top of Action Center every few seconds while the progress bar filled!

-The **Update** method returns an enum, [**NotificationUpdateResult**](/uwp/api/windows.ui.notifications.notificationupdateresult), which lets you know whether the update succeeded or whether the notification couldn't be found (which means the user has likely dismissed your notification and you should stop sending updates to it).
+The **Update** method returns an enum, [**NotificationUpdateResult**](https://docs.microsoft.com/uwp/api/windows.ui.notifications.notificationupdateresult), which lets you know whether the update succeeded or whether the notification couldn't be found (which means the user has likely dismissed your notification and you should stop sending updates to it).
 We do not recommend popping another toast until your progress operation has been completed (like when the download completes).

 ## Elements that support data binding